Ducky Hemp: Syracuse Stars

 Hemp played the rest of the 1890 season with the major league Syracuse Stars.
 In 9 games with the Stars, Hemp batted .152 with 5 hits, 1 doubles, 1 RBI, and 1 stolen base.
 In the field, Hemp played all of his 9 games in the outfield, and committed 1 error.

 Later career

 After his major league career was over, Hemp played in the minor leagues.
 He spent the rest of the 1890 season with the Lincoln Rustlers (who later that season became the Des Moines Prohibitionist) of the Western Association.
-In 1891, Hemp played for the Green Bay, Wisconsin, baseball club of the Wisconsin State League, the Terre Haute Hottentots of the Northwestern League, and the Peoria Distillers, also of the Northwestern League.
+In 1891, Hemp played for the Green Bay, Wisconsin based, Green Bay Dock Wallopers baseball club of the Wisconsin State League, the Terre Haute Hottentots of the Northwestern League, and the Peoria Distillers, also of the Northwestern League.
 Hemp's final season in professional baseball came in 1892 with the Rock Island-Moline Twins, and the Terre Haute Hottentots, both of the Illinois–Indiana League.